debezium/debezium-design-documents/gsoc/2026/Binayak490-cyber/proposal.md

 ## Other Commitments

-[Describe your exam schedule, part-time work, or travel here.
-Be specific with dates.
-Example:]

-I have university exams in [Month YYYY].
-During that period I plan to work approximately 20 hours/week for [X] weeks and compensate with extra hours before and after.
-My mentors will be informed of these specific dates in advance.
+I have no academic exams, internships or other priorities that will conflict with the GSoC coding period.
+I can commit 30-40 hours per week for the full duration of the program.
+I will communicate with mentors daily via GitHub discussions or Zulip channels and provide a weekly progress report.
+If any conflicts come up then my mentors will be informed of these specific dates in advance.

 ---